MuhtasimTanmoy/notebook/concepts/docker.md

 `Storage drivers` allow you to create data in the writable layer of your container.

-The files won’t be persisted after the container is deleted, and both read and write speeds are lower than native file system performance.
+The files won’t persist after the container is deleted, and both read and write speeds are lower than native file system performance.
 Transferring similar to rsync.

 - When you use the FROM command in a Dockerfile you are referring to a base image.
 Rather than copy everything in a new image, you will share the contents (a.k.a. fs layers); this is what is known as a **copy-on-write** (holy cow!) filesystem.